Boycott Tourism to Cruel Indonesia Now!

 Thanks as always and thank you Rebecca Rodriguez of One Animal World (OAW) for the use of her video footage.

-P Holmes needs your help with “Boycott Tourism to Cruel Indonesia Now!”.
-Join P and 4,567 supporters today.
+One Animal World and P. Holmes needs your help with “Boycott Tourism to Cruel Indonesia Now!”.
+Join One Animal World and 15,021 supporters today.